kevin-montrose/Sigil/README.markdown

 There are methods on Emit<DelegateType> for each legal CIL opcode.
 Note that not all CIL opcodes are legal within DynamicMethods.

-DynamicMethods are created using a different Module with the current assemblies trust, if loaded under full trust unverifiable instructions are legal.
+DynamicMethods are created using a different Module with the current assembly's trust level, if loaded under full trust unverifiable instructions are legal.

 ```
 // Create a delegate that sums two integers